great-expectations/great_expectations/docs/reference/core_concepts/expectations/implemented_expectations.rst

 |`expect_multicolumn_sum_to_equal` *                                                  | Y          | N       | Y         |
 +-------------------------------------------------------------------------------------+------------+---------+-----------+

-`*` This expectation has not yet been migrated to the modular API.
+`*` This expectation has not yet been migrated to the modular Expectations API (0.13)